Devil's Hole Ruins

 Know Before You Go

-Park at the coordinates provided, it's the state gamelands parking lot.
-Walk towards the path that goes downhill.
+Park at the coordinates provided, as they are the state gameland’s parking lot.
+Walk toward the path that goes downhill.
 Keep walking until you reach a stream.
 Cross the stream and go left.
 Once another path opens up on the opposite side of the stream, you'll need to cross the stream again.
-Keep walking, only one real way to keep walking as it's in a narrow valley.
+Keep walking, there’s only one real way to keep walking as it's in a narrow valley.
 You'll see another spot where you'll need to cross the stream one more time.
-There was a down tree we used to cross.
 Continue walking on the path and you'll eventually be led to the ruins.The hike goes down to the valley where it is about 10 degrees cooler, and crisscrosses through the stream.
 It is a pretty secluded hike.
-The steam has a tendency to be higher in the Spring, so plan your trip accordingly.
+The stream has a tendency to be higher in the spring, so plan your trip accordingly.
 If you get lost, just follow the stream.
 The forest also has a warning to wear orange so hunters can see you.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook